SS City of Berlin: Development and design

-When Inman learned of White Star's plans to build two larger and faster editions of the Oceanic, Inman's fleet on the competing weekly Liverpool–New York service consisted of four liners with service speeds of 13.5 knots and the recently completed City of Montreal, which while large, had a service speed of only 12 knots.
+When Inman learned of White Star's plans to build two larger and faster editions of the Oceanic, Inman's fleet on the competing weekly Liverpool–New York service consisted of four liners with service speeds of 13.5 knots and the recently completed SS City of Montreal, which while large, had a service speed of only 12 knots.
 Inman decided to replace City of Montreal in the express service with a new liner specifically designed to better White Star's new Britannic Class liners.
 The completion of the City of Berlin in 1875 finally gave the Inman Line the five fast express liners needed for a balanced year-round weekly service.

 Larger than the White Star liners, City of Berlin carried 202 first class and 1,500 steerage passengers.
 She had a ratio of length to beam of 11:1, making her the longest "long boat" built for the Atlantic.
 Her two-cylinder compound steam engine was rated at 4800 indicated horsepower giving her a normal service speed of 15 knots.
 Because her speed and fuel consumption were disappointing during trials, machinery improvements were required before the ship was commissioned.